Sign Up

 Ohio Property Tax Exemptions

-Ohio veterans with a 100% VA service-connected disability rating may be eligible for a homestead exemption of up to $50,000 for primary residences, according to the Ohio Department of Taxation.
+Ohio veterans with a 100% VA service-connected disability rating may be eligible for a homestead exemption of up to $50,000, adjusted annually for inflation.
+According to the most recent data, this exemption was $52,300 for 2024.
 Surviving spouses of qualifying veterans may also be eligible.

 See all Ohio veterans’ benefits.